 Note:Comment DH: Amend to be explicit about the need to be able to exchange information electronically.
 If CoC are updated will require ability to identify what CoC is valid for a given vehicle.

-Chair suggested amendment
+Chair suggested amendment – point moved to chapter 7

-It is recommended that type approval authorities have processes in place to support information exchange between each other and access information from OEM’s.
+Type approval authorities should have processes in place to support information exchange between each other and access information from OEM’s.
 These should be in place to support market surveillance and periodic technical inspection.
-It is further recommended that where possible these processes should be electronic and harmonised.
+Where possible these processes should be electronic and harmonised.

 Safety and security requirements for software updates